AMSecretAgent/bone-age-prediction-cnn/README.md

-# Bone Age Prediction from X-Ray Images Using CNN
+# Bone Age Prediction from X-Ray Images Using CNN->

 This project focuses on predicting human age from bone X-ray images using convolutional neural networks (CNNs).